DoriCzele/dogomugs/docs/README.md

 Thank you for visiting!

-Should you have any questions regarding my project feel free to reach out to me via the provided GitHub contact details.
+Should you have any questions regarding my project feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/dorottya-czele-4b739115a/).

 At the time of submission of this project the deployed version is identical to the latest development version of the "main" branch.

 ## Table of contents
 - [**Dog O Mugs**](#dog-o-mugs)